DarrenCoppinger/milestone-project-2/README.md

 #### Map

-1. Navbar
-    1. Visit the Home page on a desktop sized screen (lg)
-    2. Hover over the Name Header text "Writers of Ireland" to check that the hover effects work.
-    3. Click the Name Header text "Writers of Ireland" to check that it links to the Home page.
-    4. Hover over each navbar item to check the hover effect works for each one.
+1. Repeat Navbar checks as described in step one of the Home section
+2. Embedded Google Map Place Autocomplete Card, check that the searches using the seach bar in the card filter prediction based on which radio button is press (All, Establishments, Addresses or Geocodes)
+3. Check that the zoom, full screen and streetview buttons as well as the styled map and satellite image option buttons are all in their correct positions and work.
-    5. Click on each one of the navbar buttons to ensure that each links to the correct page.
+4. Click on a cluster on the map to ensure that the maps sooms to the location of a cluster to reveal the cluster in that area.
-    6. Alter the screen size from desktop size down to small devices (sm) size to check that the navbar is responsive.
-At that size the navbar changes to the toggler icon.
-    7. Click the toggler icon to check that the drop-down menu activates.
-    8. Hover over each of the drop-down menu buttons to make sure the hover effect activates
-    9. Click each of the drop-down menu buttons to make sure that they links to the correct page.
-2. Embedded Google Map API

-4. Footer
-    1. Visit the Home page on a desktop sized screen (lg)
-    2. Hover over each of the footer social media buttons to ensure that they react to correctly
-    3. Click each of the social media buttons to ensure that they launch the correct social media account in another page
+5. Click on all markers to ensure that they launch and the the text, images and links are correct.
-    4. Alter the screen size from desktop size down to mobile (sm) size to check that footer is responsive.
-At the sm screen size the footer should reform into two rows of two columns.
-5. Responsinator
+6. Repeat footer checks as described in step four of the Home section
-    1. Review of all functionality and responsiveness on mobile screen size by using <a href="https://www.responsinator.com/">Responsinator</a>
+7. Review of all functionality and responsiveness on mobile screen size by using <a href="https://www.responsinator.com/">Responsinator</a>

+It was noted during the testing that for some of the infowindows on a small screen size that the infowindow could be obscured by the Place Autocomplete card at the top of the map viewport.
+The size of the images in the infowindows was reduced to lessen this effect however, a slight issue still remains.
+However, a user would be able to reposition the infowindow on the map to read it and to close it down.

 #### Submissions